Free NAADAC Webinar

 - Participants will be able to describe Reward Deficiency Syndrome (RDS) and associated genetic types.

-- Participants will be able to recall the neurotransmitter pathways, hypodopaminergic genetic polymorphisms, and epigenetic processes involved in a blunted brain reward circuitry and craving behavior.
+- Participants will be able to recall the neurotransmitter pathways, hypodopaminergic genetic polymorphisms, and the role of epigenetics in the processes involved in a blunted brain reward circuitry and craving behavior.

 - Participants will be able to explain clinical applications for the induction of dopamine homeostasis via “Precision Addiction Management” coupling Genetic Addiction Risk Score (GARS) and Pro-dopamine regulation (KB220) with therapy.